-Activities conducted by educators and youth service professionals are a critical component of National Disability Employment Awareness Month (NDEAM).
+Youth serving professionals are a critical component of National Disability Employment Awareness Month (NDEAM).

-- Hold a discussion — NDEAM presents an opportune time to discuss the topic of disability employment with students, particularly those at an age when they are considering career options and learning about the world of work.
+NDEAM presents an opportune time to discuss the topic of disability employment with students, particularly those at an age when they are considering career options and learning about the world of work.
 One easy way to do so is to use the "I Can" public service announcement and accompanying youth discussion guide.

-- Organize an assembly — Another option is to hold an assembly addressing the topic of disability employment, with content tailored as appropriate for age.
+Another option is to hold an assembly addressing the topic of disability employment, with content tailored as appropriate for age.
 Such an assembly might feature guest speakers from local disability service organizations and/or people with disabilities in various professions willing to talk about their jobs, interests and experiences.
 Related to this, it is important to consider that any career exploration event, such as a traditional career day (whether held during NDEAM or any other time of year), include people with disabilities.

-- Implement "soft skills" training — Interpersonal skills, such as teamwork, decision-making and communications, are critical for success in all occupations and industries.
+Interpersonal skills, such as teamwork, decision-making and communications, are critical for success in all occupations and industries.
 Yet, many youth do not have exposure to training focused on such "soft" skills prior to entering the workforce.
 During NDEAM or anytime, you can address this gap with Skills to Pay the Bills: Mastering Soft Skills for Workplace Success

 Faculty advisors to groups such as student councils and student-led publications or other media can suggest NDEAM as a possible hook for content during October.
 For example, a student council might invite a local community leader with a disability to a meeting to speak about his or her experiences.
 Likewise, student reporters might interview such an individual or write an article/produce a segment on the contributions of many famous people with disabilities throughout America's history.

-The Guideposts for Success represent what research and practice has identified as key educational and career development interventions that make a positive difference in the lives of all youth, including youth with disabilities.
+The Guideposts for Success [PDF] represent what research and practice has identified as key educational and career development interventions that make a positive difference in the lives of all youth, including youth with disabilities.
 NDEAM is a perfect time to introduce (or reinforce) these important findings to educators and youth service professionals.
 Channels for doing so might include workshops, trainings or staff publications.

 Of course, as employers themselves, schools, school districts and youth service provider organizations are also encouraged to recognize NDEAM among their staff.
 For ideas on how to do so, see ideas for employers and employees.